 It has all the controls and features I require, including full manual mode, aperture priority, exposure compensation, raw shooting etc. It’s also surprisingly capable at astrophotography – 30 seconds at f/2 and 1,600 ISO is good enough to capture the Milky Way, although image quality isn’t be quite as good as my old Fuji kit.

 Most importantly for a thru-hiking camera, it weighs a mere 206g and can charge directly with a Micro USB cable.
 It also supports Wi-Fi image transfer for sending photos to my iPhone.

 I carry the following accessories with my Canon PowerShot:

 1. Pedco Ultrapod Mini ultralight tripod.
 This is an ultralight (49g) camera support, good enough to produce self-portraits when in the mountains.
 It has a Velcro strap that enables it to be strapped to fence posts, tree branches and so on.

 2. Spare battery and SD card.
 I rarely need these, but they could prove essential.

 3. Ziploc bag.
 This camera is not waterproof.
 It needs to be protected from rain.

 Keeping this lot working is the key to the system.
 If you haven’t thought through your power strategy then you might as well leave the gear at home for any trip longer than a couple of days.

-The weight of my electronic gear has crept up since 2015, even as my overall pack weight has decreased, although the capabilities of my camera setup is worth the slight weight penalty.
-I aspire towards an ultralight load to enable me to carry more camera gear if I need it.
+The weight of my electronic gear has declined in 2018, largely thanks to ditching heavy photo kit I did not truly need, and now stands at 920g all said.
 Versatility is the name of the game – I can pick and choose items I need, tailored for the specific trip.
 Nothing on the list can really be said to be essential except for the headtorch and, arguably, the smartphone.